CurtisAccelerate/global_agent_framework/README.md

 ## Caution
-This is entirely AI generated code for rapidly testing my ideas in the competition.
-Code was not developed for production use but may nonetheless prove invaluable for indepedent researchers or as a local research agentic pipeline.
+The codebase was AI generated for rapidly testing my ideas in the competition without extensive human review.
+While, the pipelines have worked for my puporses in the competition and was tested: code was not developed for production use but may nonetheless prove invaluable for indepedent researchers or as a local research agentic pipeline.

 It is able to be deployed to Google Cloud for running workloads against it.
 However, it is *not* recommended for production deployment without a thorough review.
 It is recommended that a thorough code and security review be conducted before use and deployment.

-## Detailed Documentation AI Generated

 ## Quick Start